When You Feel Like You Just Don't Like People

 If you manage to have more fulfilling interactions with people the feelings will likely go away

 You knew this point was coming.
 If you're really in the depths of social isolation, and you have some social skills gaps, anxiety issues, or emotional baggage that's getting in the way, then it can be hard to imagine you may one day have a life where you have a solid group of friends and you generally appreciate people's company.
+Like the intro was saying, it may never be your style to be a bubbly person with a million casual acquaintances, but that bitterness towards humanity will be dulled.
 If you do start addressing your problems you'll likely find your opinion of people will begin to turn around, as you start to have more intrinsically rewarding interactions.

 These articles talk about some closely related points.
 First, disliking people may go hand-in-hand with an attitude that you're better than others.
 The two aren't always connected though: